 BIO 455 Toxicology.
 This course will provide students with a background in general toxicology and will focus specifically on the toxicology of drugs.
 The course introduction will include basic mechanisms of toxicity, cellular pathology, and chemical carcinogenesis.
 The primary focus of the course will be on drug-induced renal, hepatic, respiratory, neurological, cardiovascular, developmental, and reproductive toxicology.
 Carcinogenic activity of drugs will also be presented.
 Examples of specific drug toxicity using case studies will be utilized in the course.
 Regulatory toxicology will also be addressed, as will typical approaches to preclinical and clinical toxicity risk assessment.
-(3); Prerequisites: BIO 215 or PSC 321, CHE 202/221.
+(3); Prerequisites: BIO 215 or PSC 321, CHE 202/221

 BIO 480 Microbiology Capstone Experience I. Microbiology Capstone Experience is an opportunity for students to integrate information from earlier courses and apply the concepts and skills acquired to a microbiology related research problem or an extramural internship experience.
 The course will assist students in their learning by bridging their classroom knowledge with real world microbiological issues faced by the researchers and health care professionals in academia and/or industry.
 Microbiology Capstone Experience is a combination of two senior-level microbiology courses for a total of six credit hours.
 Students will be required to complete a hypothesis driven independent research project culminating in an oral/written presentation.
 An approved internship experience in any microbiology or public health laboratory, pharmaceutical industry, or government agency employing microbiologists may be substituted for one semester of Capstone experience.
-(3); Prerequisite: Senior Standing in Microbiology Program or permission of the instructor.
+(3); Prerequisite: Senior Standing in Microbiology Program or permission of the instructor project undertaken are at the discretion of the faculty member involved.
+BIO 490 is generally reserved for more advanced research projects of students with prior research experience.
+Students are expected to perform three hours of research related work per credit hour earned.
+Faculty members may expect students to present their research in venues either internal or external to the college.
+(1-3); Prerequisite: permission of the instructor